Chrissy Teigen & John Legend Found The Only Way To Celebrate Donald Trump's Birthday

 happy birthday, @realDonaldTrump pic.twitter.com/BWEgRAcdPX— christine teigen (@chrissyteigen) June 14, 2018

 At the end of her message, Teigen encouraged fans to donate "$7.20, $72 or whatever you like" to the ACLU.
-Should you be interested in contributing to another organization, here's a list of organizations dedicated to helping families impacted by the Department of Justice's policies.
+Should you be interested in contributing to another organisation, here's a list of organisations dedicated to helping families impacted by the Department of Justice's policies.

 Advertisement